richardpl/lavfi-preview/README.md

 GUI to preview filtergraphs from libavfilter.

-Depends on ImGui, FFmpeg, glfw, and OpenGL3.
+Depends on ImGui, FFmpeg, glfw, OpenGL3 and OpenAL-Soft.

 For list of useful keys press F1 while running.